rwebaz/Simple-Weird-Javascript/docs/index.md

 ### External Sources

 - The [Project Source Links](https://mminail.github.io/Javascript/Source-Javascript-Links.htm){:title="Click to Visit the Source Links page of the Javascript Lessons Project at GitHub pages"}{:target="_blank"} page of the Javascript Lessons Project.
-Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.
+Published by © 2017 -2018 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.

+**Note**.
+This page crafted with {{ page.version }}.